 The day broke sunny, but cold and the trees are in full bloom and our friends' neighborhood is full of them.
 We hung out for the day with Kris, Dean and their son, Derek.
 We first met them in the summer of 2012 in Charleston, SC, then rejoined them in the Caribbean one year later so it was fun to catch up on their 'return to land' experience after three years on their boat.

 After a grocery run in the afternoon, we all went to dinner at Fiesta Guadalajara.

 It was a nice library, but not to be.
 Peter needs to return to Juneau for work and the closest airport is Boise.
 In order to have time to see Shoshone Falls, we needed to leave sooner than later, so we bought a ticket and headed west.

 Despite strong westerly winds and dark clouds overhead, we pressed on.
 At one point, the road turned white, either from hail or snow.
 Thankfully, it didn't last but 300 yards before turning to rain again.
 Severe Storm Warning signs dotted the highway, these flat potato farms of southern Idaho must be brutal during storm season.

 We found Shoshone Falls, one of the "Twin Falls" for which this town is named.
 The wind whipped the mist into such a frenzy, it was difficult to see through to the actual falls.
-The dark storm cloud overhead didn't make things better so Peter and Sara headed back to the RV in short order.
+The dark storm cloud overhead didn't make things better so Peter and Nika headed back to the RV in short order.
 I, however, spotted some blue sky coming so tucked myself behind a tall bush and waited for the sun to reappear.
 To my relief, I only had to wait about 10 minutes.
 A rainbow even appeared through the mist which made for even cooler photos.